pytexas/2026/docs/sponsors/recruiter.md

 PyTexas 2026 (April 17–19, Austin) is the oldest regional Python conference in North America, now in its 20th year.
 It's a concentrated pool of Python talent, with **200–250 attendees**.
 83% are Texas-based.

-These are engineers who invest their own weekend to attend a technical conference — exactly the kind of engaged, high-quality candidates you want in your pipeline.
+These are engineers who invest their own weekend to attend a technical conference---exactly the kind of engaged, high-quality candidates you want in your pipeline.

 ### Who Attends